 In fact this is why I treat around my home on a regular basis – even when I’m not seeing anything – so that I don’t get any problems.
 By treating every month or so, insects can’t establish themselves which means I won’t have to contend with inside infestations like you now very much appear to have.

-Phantom: http://www.bugspraycart.com/insecticide/aerosol/pt-phantom-17-5oz
+Phantom: https://bugspray.com/catalog/insecticide/aerosol/pt-phantom-17-5oz

 But the inside treatments alone will only be a “band aid” and not a real fix.
-To fix the problem, you’ll need to start spraying the outside of the home with the Bifen and applying Deltagard granules to the turf.
+To fix the problem, you’ll need to start spraying the outside of the home with the Maxxthor and applying Maxxthor granules to the turf.
 And you’ll have to do this for a good year before you see long term benefit.
 Similar (time wise) to what it took for the problem to get this far so too will the treatments meaning the mites won’t be gone overnight.
 But if you get with the preventive treating like I mentioned, you’ll eventually get their levels low enough to where you won’t be seeing them anymore.

-VIRENDRA PATEL @ 2:14 am
+VIRENDRA PATEL says

 Hi,